oracle-livelabs/developer/build-ords-apis-in-adb/4-rest-enable-objects/rest-enable-objects.md

     ![Create Parameter slider with all info, left click create](./images/final-create-parameter-action.png " ")

-18. You will see the newly created parameter in the parameters table on the bottom of the page.
+18. You will see the newly created parameter in the parameters table at the bottom of the page.

     ![Parameter created in report](./images/parameter-in-report-table.png " ")